Showing posts with label dream. Show all posts

 Our castle in the sky.

 All doors lead to the same space, and it doesn’t matter which door we choose.
-That house is your body and exists in the sky of mind—that which we know of as cosmic consciousness.
+That house is your body and exists in the sky of mind, which we know as cosmic consciousness.
 So long as the house exists, you (the real you) live imprisoned, never realizing that you are in bondage with freedom a hair’s breadth away.

 Thursday, June 18, 2020